google/hashr/README.md

 ## Setting up HashR

+### HashR in OSDFIR Infrastructure

+You can deploy HashR as part of the [OSDFIR Infrastructure project](https://github.com/google/osdfir-infrastructure/tree/main/charts/hashr)
+This deployment will run HashR as kubernetes cronjobs and allows for an easy integration with Timesketch.

 ### HashR using docker

 To run HashR in a docker container visit the [docker specific guide](docker/README.md)